swarm-game/swarm/CONTRIBUTING.md

 ### Conventions

 We follow a few conventions to help keep everyone on the same page.
-Please open a pull request or ask on IRC if you have any questions or suggestions.
+Please open a pull request or ask on Discord if you have any questions or suggestions.

 More conventions will be added as we think of and/or come up with